codex-storage/codex-spec/specs/marketplace.md

 ### Roles

-There are three main roles in the network - client, storage provider (SP) and validator.
+There are three main roles in the network: client, storage provider (SP) and validator.

-Client is a potentially short-lived node in the network that mainly interacts with the purpose of persisting its data in the network.
+A client is a potentially short-lived node in the network that mainly interacts with the purpose of persisting its data in the network.

-Storage Provider is a long-term participant in the network that stores other data for profit.
-It needs to provide a proof to the smart contract that it possesses the data from time to time.
+A Storage Provider is a long-term participant in the network that stores other data for profit.
+It needs to provide a proof to the smart contract that it possesses the data from time-to-time.

-Validator validates that Storage Providers are correctly fulfilling their duties and that they provide proofs of storage on time.
+A validator validates that SPs are correctly fulfilling their duties and that they provide proofs of storage on time.

 ## Storage Request Lifecycle